 Security Gateway Interface Service [dont_failover]

-London_GW eth1 http

 London_GW eth1 ftp

 Paris_GW eth1 http

 Paris_GW eth1 ftp

 Alternatively, in SmartConsole, you can create a Services Group that includes HTTP and FTP services.

-In the example below, this group is called http ftp grp.
-With this group, the Service Based Link Selection configuration file for this environment should appear as follows:
+In the example below, this group is called http_ftp_grp.
+With this Services Group, the Service-Based Link Selection configuration file for this environment should look like this: